Timothy Derijck

-Timothy Derijck (born 25 May 1987) is a former Belgian professional footballer who played as a centre-back.
+Timothy Derijck (born 25 May 1987) is a Belgian football coach and former professional footballer who played as a centre-back and current assistant coach of KAA Gent.

 Club career

 Early career

 Derijck is a product of the Anderlecht youth academy, but left the Brussels giants for Feyenoord before making it into the first team.
 He also wore the jerseys of Dender and NAC Breda before joining ADO Den Haag in January 2009.
 It was where he developed himself into one of the most consistent defenders in the Eredivisie.

 PSV Eindhoven

 On 15 August 2011, PSV Eindhoven announced the signing of Derijck on a four-year contract from ADO Den Haag for a fee of €750,000.
 He was given the number 18 shirt.
 He made his debut on 21 August 2011 in PSV's 3–0 win over his former club Den Haag.
 He scored his first competitive goal for PSV in a 3–2 win over Achilles '29 on 27 September in the 2012–13 KNVB Beker.
 His first Eredivise goal for PSV was an equalizer against PEC Zwolle on 28 October 2012.

 On 19 July 2013, it was announced that Derijck was sent on loan to FC Utrecht until the end of the season.